DL4mHealth/EF-Net/README.md

 The Dataset used in our paper is a published open access EEG+fNIRS dataset available
 #### [here](http://doc.ml.tu-berlin.de/simultaneous_EEG_NIRS/).
 This dataset consists of simultaneous measurements of EEG and fNIRS signals from 26 healthy subjects performing a Word Generation or Baseline (Resting) task.
-The EEG recording consists of 30 channels and fNIRS is recorded with 36 channels oxygenated and 36 de-oxygenated channels.